xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Verify Vercel build succeeds
-- [ ] Test PDF download from invoices page (if applicable)
+- [ ] Test PDF download from invoice modal
-- [ ] Verify PDF generation works correctly
+- [ ] Verify PDF generates correctly with navy blue colors
-- [ ] Check that all invoice data is included in PDF
+- [ ] Check that logo and border display in navy blue

 ---

-**Note**: This fix resolves the TypeScript build error that was preventing deployment.
-The PDF route now properly uses the new PDF generator interface.
+**Note**: This fix resolves the TypeScript compilation error.
+The PDF generator now uses individual RGB arguments instead of array spreading, which is compatible with TypeScript's type checking.